Andrew Pascal: Wynn Resorts

-PLAYSTUDIOS
+Playstudios

-In 2011, Pascal co-founded PLAYSTUDIOS, a company specializing in free-to-play social and mobile casino games.
-As Chairman and CEO, he led the development of the company's first game, myVEGAS Slots, launched on Facebook in 2012.
+In 2011, Pascal co-founded Playstudios, a company specializing in free-to-play social and mobile casino games.
+As chairman and CEO, he led the development of the company's first game, myVEGAS Slots, launched on Facebook in 2012.
 The company has received investments from MGM Resorts International and Activision Blizzard.
 In February 2021, it was announced that PLAYSTUDIOS would go public via SPAC (Special-Purpose Acquisition Company) and listed on the Nasdaq under the ticker symbol MYPS.
 The transaction valued the company at $1.1 billion.
 In November 2021, the company acquired the license to Tetris mobile.

 Alon Las Vegas

-In 2014, Pascal partnered with Crown Resorts to develop Alon Las Vegas, a proposed $2.4 billion resort on the Las Vegas Strip.
-In August 2014, they acquired 35 acres on the northern end of the Las Vegas Strip for $280 million, where the New Frontier Hotel and Casino once stood, with the hopes of opening in late 2018.
-However, the project was discontinued in 2016 after Crown Resorts withdrew its investment.
+In 2014, Pascal partnered with Australian billionaire James Packer's Crown Resorts to develop Alon Las Vegas, a proposed $2.4 billion resort on the Las Vegas Strip.
+In August 2014, Crown Resorts majority-owned subsidiary Alon Las Vegas LLC acquired 34.6 acres on the northern end of the Las Vegas Strip for $280 million, where the New Frontier Hotel and Casino once stood, with the hopes of opening in late 2018.
+However, the project was discontinued in 2016 after Crown Resorts withdrew its investment, reportedly due to having trouble raising investment money for development, and sold the 34.6 acre property to Wynn Resorts in January 2018.

 Bear's Best Las Vegas

 In 2024, Pascal, along with partner Mike Mixer, acquired Bear's Best Las Vegas golf course in Summerlin for $30.5 million through their company, Mulligan Holdings LLC.
-The duo plans to invest $300 million to transform the course into a private club with 15 luxury villas, aiming to reopen in October 2026.
+The duo plans to invest $300 million to transform the course into a private club with 15 villas, aiming to reopen in October 2026.

 Personal life

-In 1995, Pascal married his wife, Trina, in San Francisco.
-They have two children, Storey (born 1998) and Peri (born 2001).
+In 1995 he married Pascal Trina in San Francisco.
+They have two children.

 In 2004, Pascal's family moved to Las Vegas for his position at Wynn Resorts.
-Las Vegas remains his primary residence, where he has been deeply involved in the hospitality and gaming industries.
+Las Vegas remains his primary residence, where he has been involved in the hospitality and gambling industries.